-I finally, finally visited the famous Shakespeare and Company (in Paris, France) last week and awww, it was EVERYTHING.
+I finally, finally visited the famous Shakespeare and Company (in Paris, France) last week and it was EVERYTHING.
 Such a wonderful, wonderful little bookstore.
 So many books!
 (So much HISTORY!)
 I have spent about… two hours browsing/reading there.
 It’s small (and from what I have heard, always cramped, so yay for off-season) – its two floors are crammed from top to bottom with books and some other… things.
 If you climb the narrow stairs, upstairs you’ll find (the YA section) a read-only library stacked with very old books.
 You can sit, relax and read in a room that’s right across the freakin’ Notre Dame.
 How awesome is that?!
 What’s more, there are people who actually write (their book/play) there, and it even has a resident CAT (white, fluffy and… very well-fed, hehe).

-Though I only bought two books (S&co. is a bit pricey), I tried to memorize everything that caught my eyes.
+Though I only bought two books (S&co. is a bit pricey), I tried to memorise everything that caught my eyes.
 Here’s a list of the books I have seen and remembered: For Today I Am a Boy, Grasshopper, lots of Agatha Christie and Murakami Haruki, Revival by Stephen King, Horrorstör, Orlando, that Krasznahorkai book, Pride and Prejudice, other Austen books, Around the World in Eighty Days, illustrated The Little Prince, Harry Potter books (couldn’t find the first one though), A Monster Calls, More Than This, Boy21, Wicked and Son of a Witch, All the Bright Places and The Invisible Man.

 Ahhhh~ Hopefully, I’ll have more chances to acquire books from this bookstore.
 Because, like Paris, Shakespeare and Company is definitely worth more than one visit.
 (Have you been there?
 Or, do you have a fave independent bookstore?)